-CELEBRATE CHRISTMAS AROUND THE WORLD AND HOLIDAYS OF LIGHT WITH THE PEANUTS GANG!
+CELEBRATE CHRISTMAS AROUND THE WORLD AND HOLIDAYS OF LIGHT, AN ANNUAL MSI TRADITION!

-Stroll through the Museum’s Main Floor, which displays more than 50, 12-foot trees beautifully decorated by volunteers from Chicago’s ethnic communities representing their diverse culture and holiday traditions.
-This custom began for local families in 1942 as a United Nations Day salute to American allies during World War II, and in its first year, only a dozen trees lined the Museum’s halls.
-Now the exhibit has grown into a forest of dazzling trees and homemade displays, created by dedicated volunteers.
-The celebration runs through January 6, 2013.
+The Museum’s Main Floor dazzles with more than 50 trees beautifully trees and displays, decorated by volunteers from Chicago’s ethnic communities to represent their diverse culture and holiday customs.
+This exhibit began in 1942 as a United Nations Day salute to the Allies during World War II, and in its first year, only one tree was decorated.
+Now the yearly tradition has grown into a forest of heartwarming trees and homemade displays.

 Trees and Traditions